camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

   <img src="ref:asset:/assets/img/real-life/jsf-task-forms/tasklist-forms-layouted-start.png" class="img-responsive"/>
 </center>

-To include CSS and Javascript libraries in your project you can add them as dependencies to your maven project.
+To include CSS and Javascript libraries in your project you can add them to your maven project as dependencies.

 ```xml
 <dependencies>